Career

 Should you pay for a coding bootcamp or teach yourself?
 We break down the pros, cons, and costs of each path to help you decide.

-By LearnPick Team
+By pickthatcourse Team

 The path to becoming a developer isn't one-size-fits-all.
 Some swear by coding bootcamps, while others successfully self-teach using online resources.
 Here's an honest comparison to help you choose.